kentdata/iOS-17-Jailbreak/README.md

-# iOS 17 - 17.1.1 Jailbreak Solutions [Misaka UPDATED]
+# iOS 17 - 17.1.1 Jailbreak Solutions [Verified Solutions]

 Unlock the Infinite Possibilities: Welcome to the iOS 17 Jailbreak Revolution!